openbpm-platform/openbpm-control/README.md

-**OpenBPM Control** is a web application that provides administrative functionality for external BPM engines.
+**Flowset Control** is a web application that provides administrative functionality for external BPM engines.

 **Key Features**
 - **Connection Management:** Easily set up connections to various BPM engines and switch between them as needed.